|Correcting Magnetic Anomalies.

 = A - B

-we can eliminate the distortion on shot A - B by
+we can eliminate the distortion on shot A-B by adding

-shot A - B will be 5 degrees bigger than it should be.
+the shot azimuth will be 5 degrees bigger than it should be.

 correct anomalies, so we have to use a different